continuedev/continue/docs/docs/concepts/recipe.md

 # Recipe

-## One sentence definition
+## Overview

+**TODO: Better explain in one sentence what this is and what its purpose is**

-A `recipe` is a sequence of [steps](./step.md) composed into a workflow that developers use and share with others.
+A `recipe` is an ordered sequence of [steps](./step.md) that are intended to accomplish some complete task, comprising a workflow that developers use and share with others.

-## What else to know
+## Details

+**TODO: Nate to brain dump anything important to know and Ty to shape into paragraphs**

-Although technically just a step itself, since they also subclass the Step class, recipes differentiate themselves from normal steps by ending their name with `Recipe` by
+- Although technically just a step itself, since they also subclass the Step class, recipes differentiate themselves from normal steps by ending their name with `Recipe` by

-Technically, everything is a step since everything subclasses the step class.
+- Technically, everything is a step since everything subclasses the step class.
 Steps can be composed together.
 Once steps are composed into a workflow that developers use and share with others, that step is called a recipe and, by convention, it ends with Recipe to signal this

-*TODO: Explain in detail what this is and what its purpose is*

-An ordered sequence of steps that are intended to accomplish some complete task

-Actually just a step that is composed of only other steps / recipes.
+- Actually just a step that is composed of only other steps / recipes.

-Altnerative names: workflow, plugin